St Ives, Cambridgeshire: Other places of worship

-At the present day, the town centre is dominated by The Free Church, a (United Reformed Church).
+At the present day, the town centre is dominated by The Free Church, a United Reformed Church.
 It was built at the side of Market Hill in 1864 in response to the desire of the townspeople to have a more central place of worship.
 It was modernised in 1980, when the worship area was relocated at a higher level.

-The principal Roman Catholic church in St Ives is The Church of the Sacred Heart on Needingworth Road.
+The principal Roman Catholic church in St Ives is the Church of the Sacred Heart on Needingworth Road.
 The structure was originally built by Augustus Pugin in Cambridge, but it was dismantled in 1902 and relocated to St Ives.

 Adherents of the Sunni Muslim faith gather at the Faizan E Madina Masjid mosque.

+Gateway House is a prominent, Grade II listed historic building located on Chapel Lane in the town centre, It was originally built in 1691 as a Society of Friends (Quaker) Meeting House but ceased this role in 1945.
+Quakers now meet once a month in the free Church.